About Us

 2026: Glynda Smith, Bob Burchette, Bill Distler

-2027: Richard Browne, Billy Hunt, Donna SMith
+2027: Billy Hunt, Donna Smith

 About: The Board of Trustees serves First UMC by maintaining and improving the building, furnishing, equipment, & grounds; managing bequests and gifts to the church; and overseeing legal responsiblities of the church.